stackblitz/docs/docs/guides/user-guide/general-faqs.md

 Check out the [Enterprise page](https://stackblitz.com/enterprise) for details and set up a call with our Enterprise team!

-### I want to purchase the enterprise edition for WebContainer.
+### I want to purchase the enterprise edition for WebContainers.
 Where can I do that?

 Bringing Webcontainer to Enterprise Server is in the works, but not currently available.
 You can reach out to enterprise@stackblitz.com for details.